 Houston Eyelid Reconstruction / Post-Mohs Surgery Eyelid Reconstruction Procedures

 Your eyelids are vital to the health and function of your eyes.
 They are the first line of defense when it comes to protecting your eyes from trauma, foreign bodies, and from the damaging effects of sunlight.
 Another function of the eyelid is tear distribution: keeping the surface of eye lubricated and healthy.

 State of the Art Eyelid Repair, Reconstructive and Cosmetic Enhancement Procedures

 If you suffer from an eyelid abnormality, including growths on the eyelids, there’s good news.
 There are a number of effective oculoplastic procedures designed to restore the eyelid to its original appearance and function.
-To find out if you would be a good candidate for a Houston eyelid reconstruction procedure, schedule a consultation with Berkeley Eye Center oculoplastic surgeon Dr. Aida Bounama.
-As an oculoplastic specialist, Dr. Bounama is trained in the latest eyelid reconstructive and cosmetic enhancement and repair procedures (including Post-Mohs cancer surgery eyelid reconstruction).
+To find out if you would be a good candidate for a Houston eyelid reconstruction procedure, schedule a consultation with our Berkeley Eye Center oculoplastic surgeon.
+As an oculoplastic specialist, our surgeon is trained in the latest eyelid reconstructive and cosmetic enhancement and repair procedures (including Post-Mohs cancer surgery eyelid reconstruction).

 Eyelid reconstruction surgery is an effective means for treating a number of eyelid related issues including: